-OP Financial Group operates in sectors that require particular trust, and it is essential that OP Financial Group can ensure a high level of information security and data protection in all of its operations.
-All personal data (including patient data) is processed carefully and in accordance with legislative obligations and good data processing practices.
-We respect bank and insurance secrecy and the confidentiality of patient data in all of our operations.
+OP Financial Group operates in sectors that require particular trust, and it is essential that OP Financial Group can ensure a high level of information security and data protection in all its operations.
+All personal data (including patient data) are processed carefully and in accordance with legislative obligations and good data processing practices.
+We respect bank and insurance secrecy and the confidentiality of patient data in all our operations.

 We ensure that processing is based on lawful grounds.
 We will only use data for purposes defined in advance or for purposes compatible with such predefined use.
 Any unnecessary personal data will be deleted or anonymised.

-OP Insurance Ltd is the controller in these cases and thus responsible for obligations related to the processing of personal data.
+Pohjola Insurance Ltd is the controller in these cases and thus responsible for obligations related to the processing of personal data.
 We always process all personal data with particular care and in accordance with data protection legislation and good data processing practices.

 How can our employees check their personal data in this case?

 In situations in which an OP entity processes the information about corporate customer’s employees as a controller, the persons in question are entitled to access their personal data.
 However, the right of access is a personal right, and our corporate customers may not therefore access the data on behalf of their employees.

 How is OP Financial Group prepared for data security breaches and communicating about them?